Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Experiments

 \subsection{Experimental setup}

+The models operate at 16kHz.
 We programatically generate mixtures of audio samples of the length of $T=4$ seconds by randomly pairing noisy~\cite{bergler2020orca} or pseudo-clean targets with noise.
 Note that filtering the almost silent pseudo-clean targets obtained with the speech models we are left with 15000 training excerpts and with 30000 when using time-scaling.
-As data augmentations, we use time scaling as in~\cite{guzhov2022audioclip} with a random factor between $-4$ and $4$, higher than it was used in the human domain to account for the variety of pitches and time scales in the animal domain.
-We found that uniformly sampling the noisy set and downsampling large vocalizations sets are important to generalization as some over-represented data may dominate training.
+As data augmentations, we use time-scaling as in~\cite{guzhov2022audioclip} with a random factor between $-4$ and $4$, higher than it was used in the human domain to account for the variety of pitches and time scales in the animal domain.
+We found that uniformly sampling the noisy set and down-sampling large vocalizations sets are important to generalization.

 We train using the mini-batch gradient descent algorithm with an Adam with a cyclic learning rate scheduler that was observed to improve convergence speed and generalization performance on unseen data.
-The demucs models are trained with an L1 loss while the CleanUNet we use the L1 loss and a multi-resolution STFT loss~\cite{hao2023neural}.
+The demucs models are trained with an L1 loss on the waveform while the CleanUNet we use the L1 loss and a multi-resolution STFT loss~\cite{hao2023neural}.
 To avoid overfitting and for numerical stability we clip the gradients within the range $-30$ and $30$.
 For demucs we use a batch size of 32, while for CleanUNet we lower it to 16 due to GPU memory constraints.
-For a fair comparison between noisy and the pseudo-clean targets, we use a similar number of steps.
+We train all models for the same number of steps.
 All the experiments were run on a computing instance with a V100 GPU.
 For noisereduce we use the default options: non-stationary noise estimation, without noise as an input, since our test set does not consider parallel noise samples.

 Similarly to speech enhancement, we evaluate our model using an SNR metric, the Scale-Invariant Signal-to-Distortion Ratio (SI-SDR)~\cite{le2019sdr} in \SI{}{dB} units on the benchmarking set in Section \ref{ssec:benchmark}.
 In addition, we compute the improvement of this metric over the noisy mixtures SI-SDRi.